Adrian Akande: Reading

 On 19 August 2022, Reading announced that Akande had joined their U21 set up having previously been part of Swansea City's set up.
 Following the completion of the 2022–23 season, Akande had a clause in his contract triggered to remain at Reading for the 2023–24 season.

 On 23 May 2024, Reading released their retained and released list, with Akande being offered a new contract.
 On 5 July 2024, Reading announced that they had signed new contracts with Akande.

 Akande made his debut for Reading on 13 August 2024, in a 2–2 draw against Colchester United in the EFL Cup.
 On 24 August 2024, Akande made his league debut for Reading, playing 77minutes in their 3–0 defeat to Wrexham.
 On 16 May 2025, Reading announced that Akande would leave the club when his contract expired on 30 June 2025.

 Colchester United

 On 1 August 2025, the eve of the new season, Akande joined League Two club Colchester United on a two-year deal following a successful trial period.

+On 28 February 2026, Akande joined National League side, Braintree Town on a one-month loan deal.